 1. Don’t write your own reviews — it is illegal in most states and goes against the terms of service for online review platforms.

-2. Don’t request a hundred reviews at the same, because if you receive too many at once, Google may suspect counterfeit, which negatively affects your search engine ranking.
+2. Don’t request a hundred reviews at the same time, because if you receive too many at once, Google may suspect counterfeit, which negatively affects your search engine ranking.

-3. Don’t let clients write reviews from your office, because it will appear that all or many of your reviews are coming from the same Wi-Fi network or IP address, also causing Google to suspect counterfeit.
+3. Don’t let clients write reviews from your office network unless they’re using their own mobile device connected to their own data plan because it will appear that all or many of your reviews are coming from the same IP address.
+This could also cause Google to suspect fake reviews.

-After following these tips, you should be on your way towards establishing a strong reputation online, which will help you achieve higher search engine rankings, more clicks and more leads.
+After following these tips, your law firm should be on its way to earning a strong reputation online, which will help you achieve higher search engine rankings, more clicks and more leads.